Mark Bryan

 Mark William Bryan (born May 6, 1967) is an American musician.
-He is a founding member, songwriter, and lead guitarist for the band Hootie & the Blowfish.
+He is a founding member, songwriter, and lead guitarist of the band Hootie & the Blowfish.
 In 1986, Bryan and his friend Darius Rucker formed a duo called the Wolf Brothers while attending the University of South Carolina.
 Eventually, friends Dean Felber and Jim Sonefeld joined the band, which led to the founding of Hootie & the Blowfish in 1989.
 Bryan has also released three solo albums: 30 on the Rail, End of the Front, and Songs of the Fortnight.

 Early life and career

 Bryan was born in Silver Spring, Maryland.
 He attended Seneca Valley High School in Germantown, Maryland, and received his bachelor's degree in broadcast journalism from the University of South Carolina in 1989.
 While attending the university, he collaborated with Darius Rucker to create an acoustic duo band called The Wolf Brothers.
 From there they grew to form a new band named Hootie & the Blowfish with friends Dean Felber and Jim Sonefeld.